binaryage/chromex/readme.md

 Following documentation is mostly speaking about Chrome Extension development but the same patterns generally apply to Chrome App development as well.

 This library is data-driven.
-Given API namespace, all API methods, properties and events are described in a Clojure map along with their parameters, callbacks, versions and additional metadata ([a simple example - look for `api-table` here](src/exts/chromex/ext/context_menus.clj)).
+Given an API namespace, all API methods, properties and events are described in a Clojure map along with their parameters, callbacks, versions and additional metadata ([a simple example - look for `api-table` here](src/exts/chromex/ext/context_menus.clj)).
 Chromex then provides a set of macros which consume this table and generate actual ClojureScript code wrapping native APIs.

 These macros can be further parametrized which allows for greater flexibility.
-Sane defaults are provided with goals:
+Sane defaults are provided with following goals:

   * API version checking and deprecation warnings at compile-time
   * flexible marshalling of Javascript values to ClojureScript and back